 - Methylphenidate (Ritalin, Concerta).

 - Dexmethylphenidate (Focalin, Attenade).

 As their name suggests, stimulants can enhance energy, alertness, and the ability to concentrate.
 Additional physical effects include increases of heart rate, blood pressure, and respiratory rate.
-Stimulants can also induce a pleasant high, especially when taken for non-medical purposes or at doses higher than those prescribed by a doctor.
+They can also induce a pleasant high, especially when taken for non-medical purposes or at doses higher than those prescribed by a doctor.